Skin problems in animals

 Calcinosis cutis is a disorder characterized by the lesions of calcium salts in the skin.
 The result is the appearance of hard nodules or crusted plaques.
 In the canine medicine, it usually appears in individuals with Cushing's syndrome or those subjected to prolonged treatment with corticosteroids.
 There...

-While swelling and redness of a dog's paws can be observed, it is common for guardians to be first aware of this problem when we notice our dog keeps licking their paws.
-Whatever the underlying cause, if there is swelling and redness it is likely to be irritating for the dog.
-Licking their paws is a...
+While swelling and redness of a dog's paws can be observed at almost any stage, it is common for guardians to first become aware of this problem when we notice our dog keeps licking their paws.
+Whatever the underlying cause, swelling and redness is likely irritating for the dog.
+Licking their paws is a way...

 Panniculitis is an inflammatory process that affects adipose tissue, the tissue we associate with body fat.
 It has multiple causes, both infectious and non-infectious.
 There are also many cases of idiopathic panniculitis in dogs where the etiology is unknown.
 The main clinical sign associated with panniculitis...